sybrew/the-seo-framework/readme.txt

 	-> Move to 5.1.0?
 This is a new Schema type and we want more "sameas" URLs complement this feature.
 	-> The "alternateName" refering to the page URL should only be filled when there's no name?
 	-> This all appears to be aimed at social media profiles, not as much WordPress profiles...
-TODO add filter at method extract_content() -- https://wordpress.org/support/topic/ul-lists-stripped-from-automated-description/.
-TODO in get_all_nonhierarchical we use ?: instead of ?? next to memo().
-Why?

 TODO add every language's sitemap to robots.txt?
 	-> Is this even possible?